 It may depend on the sensitivities of the individual migraineur to determine if this is indeed a migraine trigger.
 And you may risk recreating an attack.
 But if you can find the balance to release the knots causing pain and move towards a pain free life, well it sounds like it's worth a try as far as I am concerned.

-This year (2012) I had several myofascial release treatments from a muscle skeletal specialist and then 4 treatments of red plasma injections (into trigger points), 6 weeks apart.
+A few years ago (2012) I had several myofascial release treatments from a musculoskeletal specialist and then 4 treatments of red plasma injections (into trigger points), 6 weeks apart.
 This was a completely different experience.

-The release treatments helped immensely with the body pain, I will continue to have those when I need them.
-But I am sad to say they had no effect on my migraines.
+The release treatments helped immensely with the body pain, but I am sad to say they had no effect on my migraines.

 I still think trigger point therapy is worth trying just in case you fall into the percentage it works for.
 Do not let my results sabotage your own chance at having a pain free life!
 Every body is different.